• Use Cases

 Emit the event and review delivery

 Emit the event from your app or use Send Test Event in Meshes.
-Meshes forwards the payload, retries transient failures, and records the full delivery history for review or replay.
+Meshes delivers the signed, authenticated payload, retries transient failures, and records the full delivery history.

 Event example